HrushiBhatt/HrushiBhatt/README.md

 ## 🧠 Projects

+- **Coffee Pomodoro Timer**
+  A full-stack web application designed for productivity and time management.
+Helps users track their work sessions.

 - **Embedded Navigation Robot**
   A Roomba robot that scans terrain, detects objects with IR + sonar sensors, and locates a hidden statue.
 Visualized in real-time using a custom Python GUI.